 These symptoms can be mild or severe and include:

 - poor appetite

 If you develop hepatitis C symptoms soon after infection, you might also have these symptoms:

 - joint or muscle pain

 - a yellowing in your eyes or skin

-Early symptoms would be most likely to occur around six or seven weeks after exposure to the hepatitis C virus, according to the CDC.
+Early symptoms would be most likely to occur around six or seven weeks after exposure to the hepatitis C virus.

 While some people may develop hepatitis C symptoms within two weeks of infection, others might experience a much longer delay before noticing any symptoms.